 Travel & Tourism Editor for MEDIAmerica, specializing in all things Oregon.
-PNW-based freelance writer with particular interests in culinary travel, seafood, ecotourism, luxury and accessibility.
+PNW-based freelance writer with particular interests in culinary travel, seafood, wellness, ecotourism, luxury and accessibility.

 Where to Find Tacos on the Oregon Coast